 - Site speed: Use Google PageSpeed Insights (free).
 A score below 60 on mobile is a problem.
 Compress images, enable caching, and use fast hosting.

-- Mobile-friendly: Over 75% of Indian web traffic is on mobile.
-Google primarily indexes your mobile site.
-Test it on a phone — does it load cleanly in under 3 seconds?
+- Mobile-first: Over 75% of Indian web traffic is mobile.
+Google indexes your mobile site first — your desktop version is secondary.
+Test it on an actual phone, not just a browser resize — does it load in under 3 seconds, with no layout shifts?

 - HTTPS: Your site must have an SSL certificate (the padlock in the browser).
 Without it, Google flags your site as "not secure" and visitors leave.